About EPEAT®

 Imaging Equipment

-EPEAT Imaging Equipment Category Criteria: Based on IEEE 1680.2™ – 2012 Standard for Environmental Assessment of Imaging Equipment and IEEE 1680.2a™ – 2017 Standard for Environmental Assessment of Imaging Equipment — Amendment 1
+EPEAT Imaging Equipment Category Criteria: IEEE 1680.2™ – 2012 Standard for Environmental Assessment of Imaging Equipment and IEEE 1680.2a™ – 2017 Standard for Environmental Assessment of Imaging Equipment — Amendment 1

 Mobile Phones

-EPEAT Mobile Phone Category Criteria: Based on UL 110 Edition 2 – 2017 Standard for Sustainability for Mobile Phones (including revisions through September 28, 2018)
+EPEAT Mobile Phone Category Criteria: UL 110 Edition 2 – 2017 Standard for Sustainability for Mobile Phones (including revisions through September 28, 2018)

 Network Equipment

-EPEAT Network Equipment Category Criteria: Based on Criteria for the Sustainability Assessment of Network Equipment for the Global Electronics Council EPEAT® Ecolabel and the TÜV Rheinland Green Product Mark
+EPEAT Network Equipment Category Criteria: Criteria for the Sustainability Assessment of Network Equipment for the Global Electronics Council EPEAT® Ecolabel and the TÜV Rheinland Green Product Mark

 Photovoltaic Modules and Inverters

-EPEAT Photovoltaic Modules and Inverters Category Criteria: Based on NSF/ANSI 457 – 2019 Sustainability Leadership Standard for Photovoltaic Modules and Photovoltaic Inverters and EPEAT Criteria for the Assessment of Ultra-Low Carbon Solar Modules
+EPEAT Photovoltaic Modules and Inverters Category Criteria: NSF/ANSI 457 – 2019: Sustainability Leadership Standard for Photovoltaic Modules and Photovoltaic Inverters and EPEAT-ULCS-2023: Criteria for the Assessment of Ultra-Low Carbon Solar Modules

 Servers

-EPEAT Server Category Criteria: Based on NSF/ANSI 426-2019 Environmental Leadership and Corporate Social Responsibility Assessment of Servers
+EPEAT Servers Category Criteria: NSF/ANSI 426-2019 Environmental Leadership and Corporate Social Responsibility Assessment of Servers

 Televisions

-EPEAT Television Category Criteria: Based on IEEE 1680.3™ – 2012 Standard for Environmental Assessment of Televisions and IEEE 1680.3a™ – 2017 Standard for Environmental Assessment of Televisions — Amendment 1
+EPEAT Televisions Category Criteria: IEEE 1680.3™ – 2012 Standard for Environmental Assessment of Televisions and IEEE 1680.3a™ – 2017 Standard for Environmental Assessment of Televisions — Amendment 1

 How do products get covered under the EPEAT ecolabel?